gintonicweb/reorder/README.md

 ```
 $this->addBehavior('Reorder.Reorder', [
-    // The field that is used as to keep the order, must be an integer
+    // The fields that are used to keep the order, must be an integer fields
-    'field' => 'play_order',
+    'field1' => [ 'param' => null ],
+    'field2' => [ 'param' => null ],
 ]);
 ```
+Currently no more options are supported, additional parameters can be left empty.

 ### Example 1